 How Foreign Buyers Can Get a Mortgage in Spain (2026): Non-Resident Rules in the Valencia Region and Costa Blanca

-Buying a new build property in Spain often raises the same practical question for overseas buyers: is it possible to obtain a mortgage without living in the country?
+Buying a property or new development in Spain often raises the same practical question for overseas buyers: is it possible to obtain a mortgage without living in the country?

 The answer is yes.
 Spanish banks regularly lend to international purchasers, particularly in areas with established foreign demand such as the Costa Blanca and the Valencia region.
 However, mortgages for non-resident buyers follow slightly different rules than those available to Spanish residents.